Success probability of the Babai estimators for box-constrained integer linear models: Effects of LLL-P, SQRD and V-BLAST on

 \subsection{Numerical tests}

-We have shown in Theorem \ref{t:problll} that if \eqref{e:mincond} holds, then the LLL-P increases $P^\sBB$ and \eqref{e:LLLPUBD1} is an upper bound on $P^\sBB$; and if \eqref{e:maxcond} holds, then the LLL-P decreases $P^\sBB$ and \eqref{e:LLLPLBD1} is a lower bound on $P^\sBB$.
-Example \ref{e:determin} shows that this conclusion does not always hold for SQRD and V-BLAST.
-To further understand the effects of the LLL-P, SQRD and V-BLAST on $P^\sBB$ and to see how close they bring their corresponding $P^\sBB$ to the bounds given by \eqref{e:LLLPUBD1} and \eqref{e:LLLPLBD1}, we performed some numerical tests.
+We have shown that if \eqref{e:mincond} holds, then LLL-P increases $P^\sBB$ and \eqref{e:LLLPUBD1} is an upper bound on $P^\sBB$; and if \eqref{e:maxcond} holds, then the LLL-P decreases $P^\sBB$ and \eqref{e:LLLPLBD1} is a lower bound on $P^\sBB$.
+Example \ref{e:determin} in Sec.\ \ref{s:sqrdvblast} indicates that this conclusion does not always hold for SQRD and V-BLAST.
+To further understand the effects of LLL-P, SQRD and V-BLAST on $P^\sBB$ and to see how close they bring their corresponding $P^\sBB$ to the bounds given by \eqref{e:LLLPUBD1} and \eqref{e:LLLPLBD1}, we performed some numerical tests by \textsc{Matlab}.
 For comparisons, we also performed tests for $P^\sOB$.